The Financials of College Hockey

 Now, hockey is considered by the naive to be a niche sport with a “cult” following.
 But if you look at the institutions that took a chance on having a hockey program, they’re actually doing very well.

-For instance, Arizona State University is bringing in close to $3.5 million per year in hockey revenue.
-This even before finishing their new facility.
-The most successful schools, including Boston University, the University of Michigan, the University of Minnesota, and the University of North Dakota bring in revenues from $5-million to $9-million a year.
+For instance, Arizona State University is bringing in close to $3.5 million per year in hockey revenue, even before finishing their new facility.
+The most successful schools, including Boston University, the University of Michigan, the University of Minnesota, and the University of North Dakota bring in revenues from $5-million to $9-million per year.
 So what’s preventing schools across the country from starting programs?

 What Are the Drawbacks?